ArdiaD/OptimizeAttention/README.md

 ## Data Availability and Provenance Statements

-All datasets used in this project are proprietary and cannot be shared publicly due to licensing restrictions.
+Textual data used in this project are proprietary and cannot be shared publicly due to licensing restrictions.
-Access to the original data is granted exclusively to the Editor of the _International Journal of Forecasting_ for review purposes.
+Access to these data is granted exclusively to the Editor of the _International Journal of Forecasting_ for review purposes.
 For all other users, we provide pseudo-data.

 ## Computational Requirements